ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Claims: one set about the bootloader as measured and signed by the BIOS, plus a set of Claims about the kernel as measured and signed by the bootloader.

-This example could be extended further by, say, making the kernel become another Attesting Environment for an application as another Target Environment, resulting in a third set of Claims in the Evidence pertaining to that application.
+This example could be extended further by making the kernel become another Attesting Environment for an application as another Target Environment.
+This results in a third set of Claims in the Evidence pertaining to that application

 The essence of this example is a cascade of staged environments.
 Each environment has the responsibility